Vericolor Slide Film So-279: Engineering 2D Graphic Photography8 25 Share Tweet

 I always buy strange films, but I often don’t have the time to research them.
-Before a travel I make quick decisions, which films get into the bag, and which aren’t.
+Before a trip I make quick decisions, which films get into the bag, and which aren’t.
 With this Kodak Vericolor Slide, I did the same, when I visited Vicuna and Katoun in Polynesia.
-Honestly the box of the film was not very enlightening either, beside the fact that it was expired in the nineties.
+Honestly, the box of the film was not very enlightening either, besides the fact that it was expired in the nineties.
 You don’t really know what this film is about.
 Is it slide or is it C41?
 How do you have to expose it, what is its light sensitivity?
 I knew nuffin’!

-My bonding to this film is really strong, because of the feeling of uniqueness and my naive story of finding it.
+My bonding with this film is really strong, because of the feeling of uniqueness and my naive story of finding it.
 I also hit the nail right, when I tried it first, so it feels really natural to me.
 I later tried it consciously at several other occasions and learned more about it.
 You definitely need strong contrasts within the picture.
 Large panels of light and dark.
-Or lets say there is sky and everything before it will be dark.
-Otherwise the Vericolor Slide doesn’t really pay to its full potential and this rare film-gem is lost in the shades of nothingness.
-But when you understand, you are a engineer of 2D graphic photography and you will be surprised to the max.
+Or let’s say there are sky and everything before it will be dark.
+Otherwise, the Vericolor Slide doesn’t really pay to its full potential and this rare film-gem is lost in the shades of nothingness.
+But when you understand, you are an engineer of 2D graphic photography and you will be surprised to the max.

 This film review was done by Lomographer wil6ka.
 Create a LomoHome for more reviews and first impressions on analogue gear.

 written by wil6ka on 2013-02-27 #gear #blue #expired #review #trip #austria #cross #panoramic #surprise #stephane #vicuna #x-pro #polynesia #satomi #find